lacherogwu/backend-boilerplate/README.md

 # backend-boilerplate

-Backend boilerplate for node projects
+Backend boilerplate for node projects (express & mongo)

 ## How to use